Fundamental bounds on efficiency-confidence trade-off for transductive conformal prediction: Related Works

 \section{Related Works}

-Conformal prediction \cite{vovk_algorithmic_2022} is a framework for confidence predictors with coverage guarantees in a distribution-free way and by relying only on the assumption that the samples are exchangeable.
-Some notable examples are split conformal prediction \cite{Papadopoulos2002-hw,lei2018distribution}, adaptive conformal prediction \cite{Romano2020-adaptive}, weighted conformal prediction \cite{tibshirani_conformal_2019,lei_conformal_2021} and localized conformal prediction \cite{Guan2023-localized-cp} - see \cite{angelopoulos_gentle_2021} for more details.
-Transdutive learning was introduced in \cite{Gammerman1998-learning-transduc}, however, transductive conformal prediction was introduced in \cite{Vovk2013-transductive-pred} to generalize the conformal prediction setup to multiple test examples.
-It is in this sense that we understand transductive learning.
-Vovk discussed as well Bonferroni predictors as an information-efficient approach to transductive prediction.
-For a historical anecdote on the variations on the notion of transductive learning, going back to Vapnik, see 4.8.5 in \cite{vovk_algorithmic_2022}.
-The applications of transductive learning have been discussed in ranking \cite{Fermanian2025-transduc-ranking}, which in itself includes many other use cases.
-Theoretical aspects of transductive conformal prediction were discussed in \cite{Gazin2024-transduc-adaptive}, where the joint distribution of $p$-values for general exchangeable scores is derived.
+Conformal prediction \citep{vovk_algorithmic_2022} is a framework for confidence predictors with distribution-free coverage guarantees that rely only on the assumption that the samples are exchangeable.
+Some notable examples are split conformal prediction \citep{Papadopoulos2002-hw,lei2018distribution}, adaptive conformal prediction \citep{Romano2020-adaptive}, weighted conformal prediction \citep{tibshirani_conformal_2019,lei_conformal_2021} and localized conformal prediction \citep{Guan2023-localized-cp}---see \citet{angelopoulos_gentle_2021} for more details.
+Transdutive learning was introduced in \citet{Gammerman1998-learning-transduc}, while transductive conformal prediction (TCP) was proposed in \citet{Vovk2013-transductive-pred} to generalize conformal prediction to multiple test examples.
+It is in this sense that we understand transductive learning. \citet{Vovk2013-transductive-pred} also discussed Bonferroni predictors as an information-efficient approach to transductive prediction.
+For a historical anecdote on the variations on the notion of transductive learning, going back to Vapnik, see 4.8.5 in \citet{vovk_algorithmic_2022}.
+Applications of transductive learning have been explored in ranking \citep{Fermanian2025-transduc-ranking}, which in itself includes many other use cases.
+Theoretical aspects of TCP were studied in \citet{Gazin2024-transduc-adaptive}, where the joint distribution of $p$-values for general exchangeable scores is derived.
 Although the applications of transductive learning are nascent, it provides a more general framework for studying confidence predictors.